-The curriculum requirements specify topics, but do not prescribe specific courses.
+The curriculum requirements are in addition to the General Criteria curriculum requirements and specify topics, but do not prescribe specific courses.
 These requirements are:

 - (a) Computer science: At least 40 semester credit hours (or equivalent) that must include: - 1.
 Substantial coverage of algorithms and complexity, computer science theory, concepts of programming languages, and software development. - 2.
 Substantial coverage of at least one general-purpose programming language. - 3.
 Exposure to computer architecture and organization, information management, networking and communication, operating systems, and parallel and distributed computing. - 4.
 The study of computing-based systems at varying levels of abstraction. - 5.
 A major project that requires integration and application of knowledge and skills acquired in earlier course work. - (b) Mathematics: At least 15 semester credit hours (or equivalent) that must include discrete mathematics and must have mathematical rigor at least equivalent to introductory calculus.
-The additional mathematics might include course work in areas such as calculus, linear algebra, numerical methods, probability, statistics, or number theory. - (c) At least six semester credit hours (or equivalent) in natural science course work intended for science and engineering majors.
+The additional mathematics might include course work in areas such as calculus, linear algebra, numerical methods, probability, statistics, or number theory.

+(c) At least six semester credit hours (or equivalent) in natural science course work intended for science and engineering majors.
 This course work must develop an understanding of the scientific method and must include laboratory work.